Menu

 Those who pursue a master's degree in the field may find careers as a pathologist assistant.

-A fast track into the field is available for students who already hold a bachelor's degree in biology or chemistry.
+For students who already hold a bachelor's degree in biology or chemistry.
 Contact the program director for more information.

 Histotechnology Program Outcomes